Grab a bite at our food truck

 View the outbuildings

-In 1799, more than 50 enslaved men and women were trained in specific trades.
-They made tools and textiles, cared for livestock, processed food, and constructed and repaired many of Mount Vernon’s buildings.
+In 1799, more than 50 enslaved men and women made tools and textiles, cared for livestock, processed food, and constructed and repaired many of Mount Vernon’s buildings.

 Visitors can visit the outbuildings where much of this work was done.